Yaran0526/Popular-books/README.md

 When readers choose books, what are the factors that influence their buying preferences?

 ## existing research
 Previous research in consumer behavior and book preferences has highlighted various factors influencing book choices.
-Studies have explored elements such as:
--Book Genre Preferences: Analyzing whether certain genres are more favored among readers and the reasons behind these preferences.(Anderson etc. 2010)
--Author Reputation: Investigating how well-known authors or their reputation influence book sales.
--Reviews and Ratings Impact: Examining the correlation between book ratings, reviews, and sales.
+Studies have explored elements such as: Book Genre Preferences: Analyzing whether certain genres are more favored among readers and the reasons behind these preferences.(Anderson etc. 2010) Author Reputation: Investigating how well-known authors or their reputation influence book sales.
+Reviews and Ratings Impact: Examining the correlation between book ratings, reviews, and sales.
 Citations from studies exploring these aspects in the context of book purchases can provide a theoretical foundation for further analysis.

 ## tools and/or methods